 You may be familiar with it, but can you ‘own’ it?

-If you’re a little hesitant about playing with the knobs when the oxylog’s attached to a real person, George has reminded the LITFL team that there is a pretty cool online simulator that you can play around with on the Drager website.
+- If you’re a little hesitant about playing with knobs when the oxylog’s attached to a real person there is a pretty cool online simulator that you can play around with on the Drager website.

 There have been a few comments about how to measure plateau pressure using the Oxylog 3000.
 Here is a diagram from the user manual showing exactly what plateau pressure is (in volume-controlled ventilation IPPV (CMV) mode):

 - LITFL: Borrow the Oxylog 3000

 - LITFL: Oxylog 3000 Alarm Failure

 - EMCrit.org: Dominating the Vent Part 1 and Dominating the Vent Part 2

 - EM Updates: Emergency Department Intubation Checklist v13